ulrichwohak/ulrichwohak.github.io/_posts/2022-02-08-fms_did_time_varying_covariates.md

 **Conclusion**

-In my view, the sorts of TWFE regressions that show up in many applications in economics have a number of limitations -- when these TWFE regressions include time-varying covariates, we are arguing that they are likely to have a number of disadvantages even in "textbook" cases with only two time periods.
+In my view, the sorts of TWFE regressions that show up in many applications in economics have a number of limitations – when these TWFE regressions include time-varying covariates, we are arguing that they are likely to have a number of disadvantages even in “textbook” cases with only two time periods.
 Fortunately, it is quite straightforward to use other approaches (that are not much more complicated) that can essentially avoid all of these issues.

-We don't have code yet, but we are working on it.
+We don’t have code yet, but we are working on it.
 If you have comments/questions, please feel free to get in touch.

 **References**

 -   Abadie, Alberto.
-"Semiparametric difference-in-differences estimators."
+“Semiparametric difference-in-differences estimators.”
 The Review of Economic Studies 72.1 (2005): 1-19.

 -   Borusyak, Kirill, Xavier Jaravel, and Jann Spiess.
-"Revisiting event study designs: Robust and efficient estimation." arXiv preprint arXiv:2108.12419 (2021).
+“Revisiting event study designs: Robust and efficient estimation.” arXiv preprint arXiv:2108.12419 (2021).

 -   Chang, Neng-Chieh.
-"Double/debiased machine learning for difference-in-differences models."
+“Double/debiased machine learning for difference-in-differences models.”
 The Econometrics Journal 23.2 (2020): 177-191.

--   de Chaisemartin, Clément, and Xavier d'Haultfoeuille.
-"Two-way fixed effects estimators with heterogeneous treatment effects."
+-   de Chaisemartin, Clément, and Xavier d’Haultfoeuille.
+“Two-way fixed effects estimators with heterogeneous treatment effects.”
 American Economic Review 110.9 (2020): 2964-96.

 -   Gardner, John.
-"Two-stage differences in differences."
+“Two-stage differences in differences.”
 (2021).

 -   Goodman-Bacon, Andrew.
-"Difference-in-differences with variation in treatment timing."
+“Difference-in-differences with variation in treatment timing.”
 Journal of Econometrics (2021).

 -   Liu, Licheng, Ye Wang, and Yiqing Xu.
-"A practical guide to counterfactual estimators for causal inference with time-series cross-sectional data." arXiv preprint arXiv:2107.00856 (2021).
+“A practical guide to counterfactual estimators for causal inference with time-series cross-sectional data.” arXiv preprint arXiv:2107.00856 (2021).

--   Sant'Anna, Pedro HC, and Jun Zhao.
-"Doubly robust difference-in-differences estimators."
+-   Sant’Anna, Pedro HC, and Jun Zhao.
+“Doubly robust difference-in-differences estimators.”
 Journal of Econometrics 219.1 (2020): 101-122.

 -   Słoczyński, Tymon.
-"Interpreting ols estimands when treatment effects are heterogeneous: Smaller groups get larger weights."
+“Interpreting ols estimands when treatment effects are heterogeneous: Smaller groups get larger weights.”
 The Review of Economics and Statistics (2020): 1-27.

 <script src="https://giscus.app/client.js"